JEFworks-Lab/jefworks-lab.github.io/_posts/2022-08-30-annotating-STdeconvolve-cell-types-with-asctb-tables.md

 re-evaluate our underlying model assumptions and analysis approach.

-Here, we do find that our deconvolved cell types’ gene expression profiles are significantly enriched for genes biomarkers of various cell types from the ASCT+B table.
-For example, deconvolved cell types 1's gene expression profile is significantly enriched for genes biomarkers of centroblasts.
+Here, we do find that our deconvolved cell types’ gene expression profiles are significantly enriched for gene biomarkers of various cell types from the ASCT+B table.
+For example, deconvolved cell types 1's gene expression profile is significantly enriched for gene biomarkers of centroblasts.

 We can further visualize the deconvolved proportion of centroblasts across pixels overlaid on top of the pathology image to see that pixels